 There was one bit that was edited out of the film.
 Lisa who is pregnant goes to her parents grave to say goodbye.
 While there Lisa sees a family woman with a dead newborn.
 When she tells Neville about it, he asks if she took care of the family member.
 Lisa says it could be her in a few months and she did not.
 Neville is shocked but hugs Lisa.

-World-Famous Short Summary – Family issues breaks up a couple’s happiness
+World-Famous Short Summary – Family issues break up a couple’s happiness

 If you enjoyed this week’s show please tell your friends and it you really want to help drop over to iTunes to give me a review.
 If you want to comment, recommend a movie, or just say hi, follow the links in the show notes to my site.